node-formidable/formidable/Readme.md

 #### incomingForm.uploadDir = process.env.TMP || '/tmp' || process.cwd()

 The directory for placing file uploads in.
-You can later on move them using `fs.rename()`.
-The default directoy is picked at module load time depending on the first existing directory from those listed above.
+You can move them later on using `fs.rename()`.
+The default directory is picked at module load time depending on the first existing directory from those listed above.

 #### incomingForm.keepExtensions = false